diliscia/stm_accessibilty_review/README.md

 - It can be seen that the `Fully Accessibile` events are between 50% and 100% present in all the routes.
 - `Fully Inaccessible` events are located mostly below the 25% with a few isolated cases that are analized in the following:

     - Three routes have 100% Fully Accessibility, followed close by other routes with high Fully Accessibility events percentage:
         - 13-Christophe-Colomb
         - 77-Station Lionel-Groulx / CUSM
-         - 193-Jarry.
+        - 193-Jarry
-     - This routes are mostly located in the [Centre of the Metropolitan Area of the city](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf).
+    - This routes are mostly located in the [Centre of the Metropolitan Area of the City](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf).
     - Over 67% of the routes have more than 50% of `Fully Accessibility` events.
- - More than 80% of the routes have less than 50% events with `Inadequate Vehicle`, `Fully Inaccessibility` and `Inadequate Stop`.
+This means that when taking a bus over 2/3 of all the routes the users have more than 50% of chances of boarding an `adecuate vehicle` form an `adecuate bus stop`.
     - More than 95% of the `Fully Inaccessibility` and `Inadequate Stop` events are present in less than 20% of the routes.
+This means that no matter the route you are using the chance of taking an `inadecuate vehicle` is low, but the chance of boarding from a `inadecuate stop` is even lower.
-     - The routes with more `Fully Inaccessibility` events superior to 50%, travel through the [Autoroute 40](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf) or operate in [West-Island](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf):
+    - There are just 4 routes with more `Fully Inaccessibility` events superior to 50%, the rest of the routes have less than 35% `Fully Inaccessibility`events:
-         - 212-Sainte-Anne.
+        - 212-Sainte-Anne
-         - 219 Chemin Sainte-Marie.
+        - 219 Chemin Sainte-Marie
+        - 220-Kieran
-         - 220-Kieran and 419-Express John Abbott.
+        - 419-Express John Abbott
+    - This 4 routes travel through the [Autoroute 40](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf) or operate in [West-Island](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf).
+This reinforces that if you are taking a bus from a route within the Centre of the Metropolitan Area of the City you have more chances to board an `adecuate vehicle` from an `adecuate stop`.

 ![](chart/BusComWCHAccessScatter.png)

 ### Metro Stations Accessibility Based on Wheelchair Boarding